Corning Museum of Glass: Rakow Research Library

-The Rakow Research Library, founded as part of The Corning Museum of Glass in 1951, is a public institution that houses the world's most comprehensive collection of materials on the art and history of glass and glassmaking.
-The library Collection ranges from medieval manuscripts to original works of art on paper to the latest information on techniques used by studio artists.
+The Rakow Research Library, founded as part of the CMOG in 1951, is a public institution that houses a comprehensive collection of materials on the art and history of glass and glassmaking.
+The library collection ranges from medieval manuscripts to original works of art on paper to the latest information on techniques used by studio artists.
 More than 130 archives contain unique material from individual artists, galleries, companies, scholars, and organizations.
 The library also presents exhibitions featuring rare items from its collection.
 In 1985, the museum renamed its library the Leonard S. and Juliette K. Rakow Library in honor of donors Dr. and Mrs. Rakow.
 The collection does not circulate.
 However, the library is a member of the Online Computer Library Center (OCLC), an international bibliographic service, and microfiche copies of books on glass and photocopies of periodical articles can be borrowed through interlibrary loan.

+In popular culture

+The Canadian reality glassblowing competition television series Blown Away includes an artist residency at the CMOG as part of its prize.
+The museum also provided assistance during the series' production.